How Many Pages Can One Cartridge Actually Print? Explaining Page Yield

 Standardization of Page Yield

-- ISO/IEC 19752: This standard is used for monochrome toner cartridges in laser printers, involving printing a test page with 5% text coverage until the cartridge is depleted.
+1. ISO/IEC 19752: This standard applies to monochrome laser toner cartridges.
+It measures yield based on printing standardized test pages with approximately 5% page coverage until the cartridge is depleted.

 Factors Affecting Page Yield